LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic02-1-HistoryGOFAI.md

 ## Marvin Minsky, ANNs and the MIT AI Lab

-Marvin Lee Minsky was an American cognitive and computer scientist whois often referred to as one of the fathers of AI.
+Marvin Lee Minsky was an American cognitive and computer scientist who is often referred to as one of the fathers of AI.
 He defined AI as “the science of making machines do things that would require intelligence if done by men”.

-1951: While studying mathematics at Princeton, Minsky built the first learning machine, an artificial neural network built from vacuum tubes called the Stochastic Neural Analog Reinforcement Calculator, or SNARC.
+1951: Minsky built the first learning machine using an artificial neural network built from vacuum tubes called the Stochastic Neural Analog Reinforcement Calculator, or SNARC.
+We will see this again when we cover the history of *connectionism* is AI.

 1959: He co-founded the Massachusetts Institute of Technology's AI laboratory.

 ## Frank Rosenblatt and the Perceptron

 1957: The perceptron, designed by by Frank Rosenblatt, was based on the McCulloch–Pitts mathematical model of a neuron (1943).
 It was a system for supervised machine learning for binary classifiers.
-The first Perceptron, known as the Mark I, was a combination of software that ran on an IBM 7094 and custom hardware consisting of transisterized circuits.
-It was built at the Cornell Aeronautical Laboratory which was affiliated with Cornell University in New York.

 This was an early example of connectionism which was a competing approach to symbolism the dominant approach to AI at the time.

-The perceptron and connectionism were notably criticized by Marvin Minsky and Seymour Papert.
-They mounted their critique in their 1969 book titled *Perceptrons*.
+The perceptron and connectionism were criticized by Marvin Minsky and Seymour Papert.  in their 1969 book titled *Perceptrons*.
 In this book, they argued that the perceptron had severe limitations.
-Their critique contributed to a decrease in enthusiasm and funding for perceptron research, marking the beginning of what is known as the "AI winter".
+Their critique contributed to a decrease in enthusiasm and funding for connectionist research and contributed to the beginning of what is known as the "AI winter".

+We will discuss the perceptron and connectionism further in a few weeks.

 ## Widrow and Hoff Develop ADALINE